HOW DO I MAKE A COMPLAINT

 If you have paid your rent and you receive correspondence from us that you have not, don’t worry.
 This may be because your bank transfer payment is taking time to appear on our financial records.
 We may be unable to track your payment if it has been sent by a person or bank we do not recognise.
 Make sure the payee puts a clear reference on the payment for us to identify it by.
 If you are transferring rent from a credit card or non-UK bank account, there may be a number of charges on your payment that cause rent to be outstanding on your account.
 Please contact us or pop in to our office to resolve any issues relating to rent.

 You will be provided with a bin and recycling collection timetable in your SUHomes Welcome Packs (managed properties).
-Please find out when your collection days are below: colchester.gov.uk/recyclingcalendar You can pick up compostable waste bins “caddies” at the University of Essex Students’ Union reception / SUHomes.
-Other pickup points for food caddies, bins and bin liners can be found below: colchester.gov.uk/recycling If you need further information, please call Colchester Borough Council’s recycling & waste hotline (Monday-Friday 9am-5pm) on 01206 282700
+Please find out when your collection days here.
+Pickup points for food caddies, bins and bin liners can be found by following this link.
+If you need further information, please call Colchester Borough Council’s recycling & waste hotline (Monday-Friday 9am-5pm) on 01206 282700

 Some properties are managed by landlords and some are managed by SUHomes.
 When you view a property, we will inform you whether we manage the property.
-If we manage your property, you must contact us (see “Contact Us”) and inform us of any faults or problems in the property.
+If we manage your property you can report faults via this page.
 We will attend to any issues as soon as possible and take the best course of action.
-SUHomes also has an out-of-hours emergency assistance number for roundthe-clock support.
+SUHomes also has an out-of-hours emergency assistance number for round the-clock support.
 If your landlord manages the property, you must report any faults or problems to them.
 We will provide you with their contact details.
 We strongly recommend that any verbal communication in regards to faults and tenant requests are followed up by written correspondence (email is satisfactory) to SUHomes and your landlord.
 This helps all parties to keep a chronological, hard record of any issues experienced in the property.
 It may help deposit disputes and help tenant claims in the unlikely circumstance of legal disputes.

 All SUHomes properties are non-smoking.
 It is a breach of your tenancy agreement to smoke in your property.
 Please ask SUHomes / your landlord where you can smoke.